jkieb/jkieb.github.io/README.md

 - I shouldn't rely on GC too much.
 - Start slow and don't rush it.
 Develop steadily.
 - REPOS are DANGEROUS, be careful with them.
+- I named a file css.style instead of style.css.
+This mistake did cost me at least an hour of my life.
 <p>&nbsp;</p>

 ## Possible Improvements (with recommendations from GC)